bootstrapworld/curriculum/lessons/debugging/langs/en-us/slides.md

 ---
 {layout="Synthesize"}
-# Sytnax Errors
+# Syntax Errors

-.
-Which syntax errors were the easiest to find?
+- Which syntax errors were the easiest to find?
 The hardest?
-.
-Which error messages were the most helpful?
-Least hepful?
+- Which error messages were the most helpful?
+Least helpful?
-.
-Which syntax errors do _you_ make the most often?
+- Which syntax errors do _you_ make the most often?
-.
-What strategies could we use to avoid making them in the first place?
+- What strategies could we use to avoid making them in the first place?
-.
-What strategies could we use to fix them faster?
+- What strategies could we use to fix them faster?

 ---
 {layout="Launch"}